Rick Roufus: Biography and career

-On 19 June 1991, Rick Roufus faced Marek Piotrowski.
-It was a rematch, as Piotrowski defeated him in their first encounter.
+On 19 June 1991, Roufus faced Marek Piotrowski.
+It was a rematch, as Piotrowski had defeated him in their first encounter.
 The vacant ISKA Full Contact Light World title was on the line, while Piotrowski's PKC Full Contact Light Heavyweight World title was also up for grabs.
 Roufus won by heavy second-round KO from a high kick that left the Polish fighter unconscious on the canvas.

-On 20 December 1991, Roufus defended his ISKA Full Contact Light World Light Heavyweight title against Dutchman Rob Kaman.
-Roufus was initially declared the winner by decision, but the match was later declared a no-contest after Kaman's corner protested that only 1 minute had been fought in the 4th round - a round that could have been critical to Kaman as he had hurt his opponent.
-A second bout between the pair came to fruition in February 1994 in Paris, France.
-The fight was sold out - 20,000 people - weeks in advance.
-Roufus won the rematch by KO in the second round.
+On December 20, 1991, Roufus defended his ISKA Full Contact World Light Heavyweight title against Dutchman Rob Kaman.
+Initially, Roufus, who had dominated 11 of the 12 rounds, was declared the winner by unanimous decision.
+Later the bout was declared a no contest after Kaman's corner protested that the fourth round had ended 45 seconds early, the only round they believed could have been.
+It was critical for Kaman as he had managed to land a high kick in minute 1, causing Roufus to reel.
+A second fight between the pair took place in February 1994 at Palais Omnisports in Paris-Bercy, France.
+Tickets for the fight sold out (20,000 people) weeks in advance.
+Roufus won the match by KO in the second round.

-On January 22, 1994 Roufus won the IKF Pro Full Contact Rules Light Heavyweight World Title when he defeated Michael McDonald of Vancouver, BC, Canada, by "KO" at :43 seconds of round 1 at Caesars Tahoe Casino in Lake Tahoe, Nevada.
+On January 22, 1994 Roufus won the IKF Pro Full Contact Rules Light Heavyweight World Title when he defeated Michael McDonald of Vancouver, BC, Canada, by KO at :43 seconds of round 1 at Caesars Tahoe Casino in Lake Tahoe, Nevada.

-On 26 March 1994 he travelled to Montreal, Quebec, Canada, where he took on Jean-Yves Thériault.
-Roufus won by unanimous decision after 12 rounds, defending his PKC Full Contact Light Heavyweight World title.
-In Paris in 1994, he met Ernesto Hoost, the WMTA and WKA World Light Heavyweight champion.
-Roufus lost by KO.
+On March 26, 1994, he traveled to Montreal, Quebec, Canada, where he faced Jean-Yves Thériault.
+Roufus won a unanimous decision after 12 rounds, defending his PKC Full Contact World Light Heavyweight title.
+In Paris, in 1994, he again faced Ernesto Hoost, WMTA Light Heavyweight World Champion.
+Roufus dominated the fight for the first 10 rounds but finally lost via KO in round 11 when Hoost landed a powerful high kick.

-He later decided to enter the world of boxing.
-He enjoyed some success, but he was never able to fight for a world championship.
+He later entered the world of boxing.
+He enjoyed some success, but was never able to fight for a world championship.
 In August 1996, he challenged for the vacant WBC Continental Americas cruiserweight title.
 He knocked out Sean McClain, and won his first and only title in boxing.

-After several losses Rick Roufus returned to kickboxing.
+After several losses, Roufus returned to kickboxing.
 He emerged victorious at the K-1 USA held August 17, 1998 in Las Vegas, quickly dispatching Pedro Fernandez and Jerome Turcan.

-On May 15, 1999 in Lowell Massachusetts, he won the IKF Pro International Rules Heavyweight World title when he defeated Stan Longinidis of Box Hill, Victoria, Australia by RSC after Loniginidis suffered a broken bone in his foot at the end of round 9.it was also later known Longinidis had been ill weeks leading to the fight.
-Roufus was ahead on all three judges cards at the time, 89-81, 86-83 and 88-81.
+On May 15, 1999 in Lowell Massachusetts, he won the IKF Pro International Rules Heavyweight World title when he defeated Stan Longinidis of Box Hill, Victoria, Australia by RSC after Loniginidis suffered a broken bone in his foot at the end of round 9.
+It was later revealed that Longinidis had been ill weeks leading to the fight.
+Roufus was ahead on all three judges' cards at the time, 89-81, 86-83 and 88-81.